 What is anterior placenta?

-Anterior placenta basically means that the attachment of placenta is in the anterior wall of the uterus, close to the abdominal wall of mother.
-Don’t worry, it usually doesn’t mean that you have to be concerned about it.
-During development of the placenta, it can be attached anywhere in the uterus.
-Its common attachment is at the fundus part of the uterus.
 Other than this, it can be attached anywhere in the uterus, like at lateral walls, posterior, anterior, or at the lower segment of the uterus.
 Anterior placenta is a kind of cushion between the baby and abdomen of the mother.
 It can be found via ultrasound between 18 to 21 weeks of the gestation period.

-Symptoms and cause:
+Symptoms and causes:

 - Severe back pain